Connect with us

 EPS panels can be used to build up to 20 storeys.

-Prefabs technology can cut construction costs by up to 30 per cent.
+Prefabs technology can cut construction costs by 30%.
 PHOTO | FILE

-“We are in phase one of production and we expect to double our capacity from the current 500,000 square metres of wall panels by end of the year,” said the firm’s owner Feng Hui.
+“We are in phase one of production and we expect to double our capacity from the current 500,000 square metres of wall panels by the end of the year,” said the firm’s owner Feng Hui.

 “Big companies are a bit slow because it involves a lot of consultation with the architects and contractors,” said Hui.

-The firm, which is also eyeing South Sudan, joins a growing list of companies that have set up facilities to produce low cost building materials.
+The firm, which is also eyeing South Sudan, joins a growing list of companies that have set up facilities to produce low-cost building materials.

 One of these companies is roofing materials maker Mabati Rolling Mills, which has been supplying ready-made steel houses to its customers since August 2011.

-The walls of the firm’s prefabricated houses have an option of being completed using iron sheets, wood, bricks or mud depending on the preferences of the customer.
+The walls of the firm’s prefabricated houses have an option of being completed using iron sheets, wood, bricks, or mud depending on the preferences of the customer.

 Real estate players have lauded the technology saying it is the only way to counter the current housing shortage.